Wonder Recovery is the convergence of addiction recovery, human development, mindfulness, and liking yourself more. 🖤

 Connect with other people in recovery.

-Wonder Recovery includes: a live, 90 minutes group coaching and discussion call that I facilitate on Zoom, writing and reflection exercises, and a private Facebook group to connect with your fellow participants to chat, ask questions of me throughout each week, and to support one another.
+Wonder Recovery includes: a live, 90 minute group coaching and discussion call that I facilitate on Zoom, development practices to help you grow, writing and reflection exercises, and a private Facebook group to connect with your fellow participants to chat, ask questions of me throughout each week, and to support one another.

 Wonder Recovery is for you if:

-You are in recovery from any form of addiction (like alcohol, drug, sex, or gambling addictions.)
-This program is inclusive of the many forms of addictions.
+You are in recovery from any form of addiction (like alcohol, drugs, sex, or gambling addiction.)

 You have a few weeks, or a few years of recovery, and you are looking for support, fierce compassion, and the challenge of looking at your darkness.

-You want to explore creativity and storytelling as a means to understand your recovery.
+You want to explore creativity, storytelling, and the addict archetype as a means to understand your recovery.

-You feel like your recovery is stale, dull, and stagnating.
+You feel like your recovery is stale, dull, and stagnating, and you need specific life practices to support you where you are in your journey.

 You want to feel more vital and have more fun.